AdobeDocs/federated-audience-composition.en/help/compositions/activities/deduplication.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_deduplication_fields"
 >title="Fields to identify duplicates"
->abstract="In the **[!UICONTROL Fields to identify duplicates]** section, click the **[!UICONTROL Add attribute]** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first."
+>abstract="In the **[!UICONTROL Fields to identify duplicates]** section, select the **[!UICONTROL Add attribute]** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_deduplication"